NickButcher1/advent-of-code-2022/README.md

 # Python

-TODO - Days 15 and 17 are only partially implemented and Day 16 isn't implemented.
+TODO: Days 15 and 17 are only partially implemented and Day 16 isn't implemented.

 Run from the `python/src` folder: